igogorevi4/python-tools/artifactory/README.md

-# Rotation outdated artifact from you Jfrog Artifactiry
+# Rotation outdated artifacts from you Jfrog Artifactiry

 Put you artifactory URL to variable `login_url`